DnOberon/personal_blog/content/post/genai_anecdotes.md

 CoPilot decided that we wanted to rewrite this using `for...in` and did some weird, incorrect version of pulling the index.
 This becomes even worse when you learn that `for...in` *doesn't guarantee order* as it iterates arbitrarily.
 My partner was skilled enough to realize it didn't look right - but instead of going to documentation, he choose to try and redo the prompt to correct the output.

 It seems like it's now the default to give these models unlimited chances to get something right and then promptly forget how much effort it took to get a correct answer out of it when faced with the next problem.
-I have no idea what model he was using - and honestly it doesn't matter,  I've observed this pattern of behavior when users were interacting with ChatGPT, Cursor etc.
+I have no idea what model he was using - and honestly it doesn't matter as I've observed this pattern of behavior when users were interacting with ChatGPT, Cursor etc.

-Please note, I don't consider the other developer a poor engineer - but I'm seeing and more of this kind of behavior when writing code/debugging and it's frustrating.
+Please note, I don't consider the other developer a poor engineer - but I'm seeing more and more of this kind of behavior when writing code/debugging and it's frustrating.
 I found a correct answer in < 2 minutes of searching documentation, my partner was going on 6-7 minutes before I pulled the plug and suggested we move on.

 ### Argo Workflows